Oleg Lvovich Polyansky

 His research interests are in the development and application of methods for the high precision calculation of the spectra of small molecules and ions, and analysis of their spectra at high excitation, including high temperatures and dissociation.

-He has more than 100 papers in the refereed journals, including Science (first author in two Science papers), Physical Review, Journal of Chemical Physics, Chemical Physics Letters.
-In 2012 citation index of his publications was 3148 citations, average 31.5 per paper; Hirsch factor is 33.
+He has more than 100 papers in the refereed journals, including Science (first author in two Science papers), Physical Review, Physical Review Letters, Journal of Chemical Physics, Chemical Physics Letters.
+In 2015 citation index of his publications was 4002 citations, average 33 per paper; Hirsch factor is 38.

 Theoretical group activity